MathieuBuisson/MathieuBuisson.github.io/_drafts/trigger-octopus-removal-azure.md

 The runbook's parameters deserve some explanation :
   - `$MachineName` : Value passed from another runbook (more on that later)
-  - `$OctopusURL` : Value read from the `OctopusURL` Automation variable
+  - `$OctopusURL` : Value read from the `OctopusURL` Automation variable we created earlier
   - `$OctopusAPIKey` : Value read from the `OctopusAPIKey` Automation variable

-Because we imported the `Octoposh` into our Automation account, all its cmdlets are readily available to us when we write runbooks.
-In this case, the module is imported explicitly, but this is only a preference of mine, we could just use PowerShell module auto-loading.
+Because we imported the `Octoposh` into our Automation account, its cmdlets are readily available to us when we write runbooks.
+Here, the module is imported explicitly, but this is only a preference of mine, we could just use PowerShell module auto-loading.

 `Set-OctopusConnectionInfo` is a cmdlet which comes from `Octoposh`.
 The command is piped to `Out-Null` to avoid, *ahem*, having the API key exposed in plain text in the output.

 `Get-OctopusMachine` is used to query the Octopus server for the machine (by name).
 If the machine is present in Octopus, we use `Remove-OctopusResource` (another `Octoposh` cmdlet) to remove it.

 ## Runbook To Be Triggered on Azure Resource Deletion

+Now, we are going to create a runbook to listen to Azure resource deletion events in the same subscription as the Automation account.
+If the resource deleted is a VM, then it will call the other runbook.

 ## Adding an Event Subscription